-Visitors can sightsee along the 61-mile Mountain Waters Scenic Byway.
-This scenic drive links US 19 and US 64, and it winds through cullasaja and Nantahala River gorges, passes Nantahala Lake, Wayah Bald's restored fire tower, numerous waterfalls and the rural countryside.
+Check out the Sights.
+From Appletree Campground, you can sightsee along the 61-mile Mountain Waters Scenic Byway.
+This scenic drive links U.S. 19 and U.S. 64, and it winds through the Cullasaja and Nantahala River gorges, passes Nantahala Lake, Wayah Bald’s restored fire tower, numerous waterfalls and the rural countryside.

 At a Glance

 Reservations are available from 8am-4:30pm, M-F excluding holidays at the Nantahala District Office, 828-524-6441 or through www.recreation.gov.
 Reservations are available beginning Jan 1 for that year Campground quiet hours are from 10pm-6am.